elisespringman/NSDiEEG_exploration/testing/EliseTesting/README.md

 me one step further than the "input" one and goes into my stimuli folder.
 This
 is where I store my sorted folders, my overall 1000 images folder, etc.

+## Future Ideas

+    One possible future idea for this project include investigating the impact
+of color on these patterns.
+One publication mentioned that some of these food
+selecive regions align with color biased regions.
+It would be interesting to
+see how this would affect our results.

+    Additionally, I think it would be good to continue to investigates areas
+outside of the ventral visual cortex, as that is the region most publications
+seem to focus on.
+With some possible findings elsewhere with this project,
+understanding these other areas could be beneicial.